USEPA/EPA_ALPHA_Model/ALPHA_Documentation/introduction.rst

 ---------------
 The use of Matlab classes and objects aids in the maintenance of the code base by allowing easier addition of new elements and behaviors to existing data structures.
 Using classes (instead of structures) also ensures that data structures have known and reusable definitions.

 Generally speaking, model components have class definitions that correspond to the required parameters and data necessary for their intended function.
-There are rare exceptions for a few legacy components that came over from REVS2 (which did not generally used Matlab classes and objects).
+There are rare exceptions for a few legacy components that came over from REVS2 (which did not generally use Matlab classes and objects).
 New components should be added to the model following the object-oriented paradigm whenever possible.

 Datalogging and Auditing
 ------------------------